natsteven/tacas26-artifact/README.md

 The following instructions assume you are at the artifact directory root.

 ## General Info
+`A-Str` contains the source code for the A-Str tool.

 The `benchmarks` directory contains the benchmarks run for the smt-solver experiments.
 As explained in the tool paper this includes a selction of SMT-LIB benches and those from real-world Java programs.
 More explanation is below.